 Kyle Dellamura joined the Trust on May 7, 2019 as an Operations Analyst.
-Prior to joining the Trust, Mr. Dellamura worked at Morgan Stanley as an Operations Associate where he was responsible for trade processing and settlement.
+Prior to joining the Trust, Mr. Dellamura worked at Morgan Stanley as an Operations Associate where he was responsible for trade processing and settlement as well as the monitoring of buy-in risk within Stock Loan Settlements.
 Mr. Dellamura earned a BA in International Business from Washington College.

 Liz Fisher is the Senior Investment Director of Fixed Income.
-She was named as Director of Fixed Income in April 2014 and promoted to Senior Investment Director of Fixed Income in December 2020.
+She was named as Director of Fixed Income in April 2014 and promoted to Senior Investment Director of Fixed Income in 2019.
 Ms. Fisher joined the Trust as Senior Investment Analyst - Real Assets on December 3, 2007 and transitioned to the public markets team in 2013.
-Prior to joining the Trust, Ms. Fisher was a Senior Investment Analyst with the State Retirement and Pension System of Maryland for approximately two years, where she was responsible for oversight of the System's fixed income and real estate managers.
+Prior to joining the Trust, Ms. Fisher was a Senior Investment Analyst with the State

+Retirement and Pension System of Maryland for approximately two years, where she was responsible for oversight of the System's fixed income and real estate managers.
 Previously, she worked for Legg Mason Wood Walker, Inc. for approximately 13 years, with the majority of her tenure as a credit analyst and strategist in the Fixed Income Capital Markets group.
 Ms. Fisher is a CFA charterholder and earned a BS degree in business at the University of Maryland.